With Inflation Guard at No Added Cost

 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for most voluntarily established retirement and health plans in the private industry.

-ERISA fidelity bonds provide protection for these private industry plans.
+ERISA bonds provide protection for these private industry plans.
 The bond protects the employee benefit plan from fraud or

 dishonesty committed by those who handle the plan funds.
-Retirement plans, health plans or welfare benefit plans may need ERISA fidelity bonds.
+Retirement plans, health plans or welfare benefit plans may need ERISA bonds.

 WHO NEEDS THE BOND?

-ERISA fidelity bonds are required of people who handle plan funds and other property.
+ERISA bonds are required of people who handle plan funds and other property.
 Each person must be bonded in an amount equal to at least 10 percent of the funds handled in the preceding year, with a maximum bond limit of $500,000.

 These bonds can be instantly issued up to $500,000 with no signed application or indemnity on the Merchants Bonding Company Hub™.
 Merchants has adopted the SFAA blanket bond form that covers all Plan Officials automatically.